Join our No Code Enterprise RAG webinar

 The process of analysing text to determine the sentiment expressed, such as positive, negative, or neutral.
 It’s commonly used in social media monitoring, customer feedback analysis, and other applications.

-Example: Analyssing tweets to determine public sentiment towards a new product launch.
+Example: Analysing tweets to determine public sentiment towards a new product launch.

 System Prompt